privacyguides/privacyguides.org/docs/os/windows-overview.md

 ### Account Data

 Use local accounts instead of online accounts like Microsoft accounts to sign in to your devices and enable the Group Policy `Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options\Accounts: Block Microsoft accounts` and set it to `Users can’t add Microsoft accounts`.
 You can still log on apps likw Microsoft Store with Microsoft accounts.
-If you have logged on apps using a Microsoft account, you can limit its use in Start → Settings → Accounts → Email & accounts → Your Microsoft Account and select the option to `Apps need to ask me to use this account`.
-You can also enable the Group Policy `Computer Configuration\Administrative Templates\Windows Components\Microsoft account\Only allow device authentication for the Microsoft Account Sign-In Assistant`.
+If you have logged on apps using a Microsoft account, you can limit its use in Start → Settings → Accounts → Email & accounts → (Your Microsoft Account) and select the option to `Apps need to ask me to use this account`.

 <details class="warning" markdown>
 <summary>Warning</summary>